arne-z/BachelorThesis/ExperimentSetup.md

 ## Recruiting

 Current plan is to recruit from HPI Students.
 I am unlikely to have access to software professionals.
+--- comment Chris.
+I have a large network of professional programmers.
+We could tackle it in case you want to replicate the experiment.

 ## Inclusion Criteria